Bohdan-Khomtchouk/PubData/README.md

 PubData is an ongoing bioinformatics software project financially supported by the United States Department of Defense (DoD) through the National Defense Science and Engineering Graduate Fellowship (NDSEG) Program.
 This research was conducted with Government support under and awarded by DoD, Army Research Office (ARO), National Defense Science and Engineering Graduate (NDSEG) Fellowship, 32 CFR 168a.

-Please cite: "Khomtchouk et al.: 'PubData: search engine for bioinformatics databases', 2016 (in preparation)" within any source that makes use of any methods inspired by PubData.
+Please cite: "Khomtchouk et al.: 'PubData: genomics search engine for bioinformatics databases', 2016 (in preparation)" within any source that makes use of any methods inspired by PubData.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.